premm-learnings/tap2track/README.md

 # tap2track
-This project is to create a website for managing financial expenses
+ A website that  is used for financial expenses